Hans Otto Roth: Arrests and death

-On 5 July 1952, the decision was made for him to go to administrative detention for 24 months, and he was ordered to be sent to the transit center in Bucharest on 21 July.
+On 5 July 1952, the decision was made for Roth to go to administrative detention for 24 months, and he was ordered to be sent to the transit center in Bucharest on 21 July.
 He arrived at the transit center on 2 August 1952, and was then transported to Bărăgan at a labor camp.
 According to testimonies from other prisoners, the labor camp in Bărăgan was shut down after Roth's family last visited in March, and he was then moved to Ghencea concentration camp.
 On 1 April 1953, Roth died in the Ghencea concentration camp, a camp for political prisoners in Bucharest.
 His family was not informed of his death.
 His death certificate stated his cause of death was uremia.
-Still, Roth's family disagreed with this and testified that they were never told exactly how he died.
-In May 1953, however, the protestant pastor of Brașov, Konrad Möckel, held a memorial service at the Black Church for the family of Roth's to commemorate his death.
+Roth's family disagreed with this and testified that they were never told exactly how he died.
+In May 1953, the protestant pastor of Brașov, Konrad Möckel, held a memorial service at the Black Church for Roth's family to commemorate his death.
 Möckel spoke of Roth's devotion to the Saxons extensively.

 Religious leadership in the Evangelical Church

-From 1932 to 1949, he was regional church curator of the Evangelical Church of the Augsburg Confession in Romania.
+From 1932 to 1949, Roth was regional church curator of the Evangelical Church of the Augsburg Confession in Romania.
 The regional church curator was the highest secular office in the church community, which supported the bishop in his duties and represented the bishop.